chimay/wheel/README.md

 With these tools, any line in any file is only a few keys away.

 All is written in lightweight, classical Vimscript.
+No dependency required.

 ## What does it look like ?